Skin Cancer & Mohs Surgery

 Mole and Cyst Removal

 Benign skin lesions, such as cysts, lipomas or benign moles can also be removed with surgical excision.
-Please contact Dr. Matthew Mahlberg, MD for a consultation to discuss options for removal of these lesions.
+Please contact our office for a consultation with our physicians to discuss options for removal of these lesions.